Specialist Commercial Property Lawyers

 5 – double-check what rent you need to pay

-If there is no break clause in the lease and you want to vacate the premises before the contract end date, then your rent paying obligations will continue until that date.
+If there is no break clause in the lease and you want to vacate the premises before the contract end date, then your commercial rent paying obligations will continue until that date.
 If you are not planning on leaving the premises before the contract end date, then you should give notice (subject to any lease provisions) 3 months prior to that date.

 6 – make sure you don’t end up in breach of the lease